Grand Jury Indictment – What Are My Options?

 (2) Guilty Plea

 Plea Deal.
-Statistically, most indicted federal cases result in the defendant pleading guilty to one or all of the offenses charged pursuant to Rule 11 of the Federal Rules of Criminal Procedure.
+Statistically, most grand jury indictment federal cases result in the defendant pleading guilty to one or all of the offenses charged pursuant to Rule 11 of the Federal Rules of Criminal Procedure.
 This is extremely unfortunate because each plea taken waives the defendant’s rights to a jury trial and appeal, among other important constitutional privileges.
 Although for many lawyers taking a plea is their first option or even the logical resort, it should actually be the last of all available options to be considered.
 Call 888-680-1745 if you feel like you are being pressured into a plea by your attorney without him or her listening enough to your side of the story and without being properly convinced that a plea really is the best and only realistic option for you.
-Attorney Dr. Nick Oberheiden has avoided grand jury indictments and has obtained a significantly better deal for his clients who came to him for a second opinion and who were previously told that a plea was their only option.

 The most important thing to consider about a plea is this: make sure your lawyer does not merely recommend a plea because he is uncomfortable preparing for trial.
 The only justification to accept a plea is that the lawyer is absolutely convinced that, after most careful deliberation and after a diligent review of all available evidence and information, a plea is the best option for you.
 Never rush to plead guilty, especially if you are a professional like a physician or an accountant.
 A plea will mean that you will lose your professional license and credentials and with it your ability to practice medicine, law, accounting, real estate, etc.